 We commenced operations in 2013, and our operations to date have been limited to organizing and staffing our company, business planning, raising capital, conducting discovery and research activities, filing patent applications, identifying potential product candidates, undertaking preclinical studies, establishing arrangements with third parties for the manufacture of initial quantities of our product candidates and conducting early-stage clinical trials.
-In March 2019, we initiated our first Phase 1 clinical trial for a product candidate, ARV-110, and in August 2019, we initiated our Phase 1 clinical trial of our product candidate ARV-471.
+In 2019, we initiated our first Phase 1 clinical trial for a product candidate, bavdegalutamide, and later in 2019 and 2021, we initiated our Phase 1 clinical trial of our product candidates ARV-471 and ARV-766, respectively.
 All of our other product candidates are still in preclinical development.
 We have not yet demonstrated our ability to successfully complete any clinical trials, obtain marketing approvals, manufacture a commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales, marketing and distribution activities necessary for successful product commercialization.
 Consequently, any predictions stockholders make about our future success or viability may not be as accurate as they could be if we had a longer operating history.